imgaoyue/squealy/README.md

 Squealy lets you rapidly build readonly REST APIs by writing a SQL query.

-We built Squealy primarily for embedded analytics - i.e. when you want dashboards and charts as part of an existing application.
-The application generates a JWT token for the logged-in user.
-The UI authenticates with Squealy with this JWT token, and uses the APIs to generate dashboards and charts.

-That said, Squealy is useful whenever you need to build readonly APIs and regular ORM gets in the way.

 Squealy processes SQL queries using [JinjaSQL](https://github.com/hashedin/jinjasql).
 Placeholders in the query template are automatically converted to bind parameters.
 Using this approach, you can create complex sql queries using the power of a templating language, and yet not have to worry about sql injection.

 Squealy is completely stateless and has no runtime dependencies.
 It runs in a stateless docker container, run sql queries against the databases you configure and returns the data as JSON objects.

+## Motivation
+We built Squealy primarily for embedded analytics - i.e. when you want dashboards and charts as part of an existing application.
+The application generates a JWT token for the logged-in user.
+The UI authenticates with Squealy with this JWT token, and uses the APIs to generate dashboards and charts.

+That said, Squealy is useful whenever you need to build readonly APIs and regular ORM gets in the way.

 ## Key Features